Features in Detail

 Agents call a typed API to spawn panes, update titles, render dashboards, and modify the workspace.

-• +Full IPC bridge to the Rust backend via sub-millisecond WebSocket channels
+- +Full IPC bridge to the Rust backend via low-latency WebSocket channels

-• +Identifies running pane via AGENTMUX_BLOCKID and AGENTMUX_TABID env vars
+- +Identifies the running pane via AGENTMUX_BLOCKID and AGENTMUX_TABID env vars

 100% Rust Backend

-• +SQLite persistence for workspaces, blocks, tabs, Forge agents, and config
+- +SQLite persistence for workspaces, blocks, tabs, Memory bundles, and config

 Stable Memory for Long Sessions